 The effect of stress on men can also affect the chances of a successful IVF treatment.
 For Example, studies have demonstrated that semen quality if greatly affected by stress during an IVF cycle (Clarke RN et al, 1999).

-Acupuncture is an excellent stress reduction therapy which can significantly reduce your stress levels and improve your general wellbeing to increase your chances of having a successful IVF treatment.
+Acupuncture is an excellent stress reduction therapy that can significantly reduce your stress levels and improve your general wellbeing to increase your chances of having a successful IVF treatment.
 Acupuncture has been shown to raise endorphin levels and reduce the stress hormones including adrenalin and cortisol (Jensen L et al.1982; So EW et al. 2009).
-Our patients frequently comment on how relaxed their mind and body feel following an acupuncture treatment giving them an increased capacity to cope with the stresses associated with IVF treatment.
+Our patients of AcuNatural Health frequently comment on how relaxed their mind and body feel following an acupuncture treatment giving them an increased capacity to cope with the stresses associated with IVF treatment.

 One of the trials that investigated the effect of acupuncture on IVF pregnancy rates collected data on the subjective experience of these women.
 The authors write “Acupuncture patients reported significantly less anxiety post-transfer and reported feeling more optimistic about their cycle and enjoyed their sessions more than the control subjects”.
 Nobody knows how exactly acupuncture might boost IVF success, Domar said, although she suggests that it has something to do with a woman’s mental state at the time of embryo transfer.
 (Domar A et al. 2009)

-Another research study aimed to determine if acupuncture affects the levels of perceived stress at the time of embryo transfer, and whether either acupuncture or changes in stress levels play a role in the success rate in IVF.
+Another research study aimed to determine if acupuncture affects the levels of perceived stress at the time of embryo transfer and whether either acupuncture or changes in stress levels play a role in the success rate in IVF.
 The patients who received acupuncture in this study had both higher rates of pregnancy, and lower levels of stress both before and after embryo transfer.
 They postulated that reducing stress at the time of embryo transfer could result in less vasoconstriction and improved uterine receptivity.
 (Balk J et al. 2010)

 Are there any side effects from treating Stress during IVF treatment with Acupuncture?